luisburgos-kueski/arch_components/packages/home_feature/README.md

 # Home Feature Module

+> 🚨 This module uses `KAppBehavior` and `KEventTracker`.

+Here are a few components and it's relation with `KAppBehavior`
+- `HomeScreen` → `KAppBehavior.KScreenEvent`.
+- `HomeBlocView` → `KAppBehavior.UiKAppBehaviorEvent`.
+- `HomeBloc` → `KAppBehavior.BlocKAppBehaviorEvent`.
+- `LoadMerchantsUseCase` → `KAppBehavior.UseCaseKAppBehaviorEvent`.

+Here are a few components and it's relation with `KEventTracker`
+- `HomeScreen` → `KEventTracker.NavigationNotifier`
+- `HomeScreen` → `KEventTracker.NavigationNotifier`

+For more information go to [addons](../../docs/ADDONS.md).

+## Overview

+TODO: Add diagram

 ## Presentation

 ### The Page

-This could vary depending on the framework your are using to manage routing in your app.
+This could vary depending on the framework you are using to manage routing in your app.
+Here are some examples for `GetX` and `Flutter Modular`:

 **GetX (example)**